aidansteele/aidansteele.github.io/docs/posts/security/aws-sigv4-caching.md

   - AWS
 ---

+Say you find yourself doing silly things with AWS APIs on a lazy Sunday afternoon.
+And you are getting an inexplicable error when using perfectly valid credentials.

 <!-- more -->

-Say you find yourself doing silly things with AWS APIs on a lazy Sunday afternoon.
-And you are getting the following inexplicable error when using perfectly valid credentials:
+The error looks like this:

 ```xml
 <Error>